sdnfv/openNetVM/README.md

 The maxium number for network function clients created and running concurrently on this released version of openNetVM platform is ***16***, which is defined in `./openNetVM/onvm/shared/common.h` .

-The tag to specify identity for each and every client is called client id, which is a simple sequence number 0, 1, 2 … etc. , and it is named when starting a new network function in command line, which is configured by “-n client_id"
+The tag to specify identity for each and every client is called client id, which is a simple sequence number 0, 1, 2 … etc. , and it is named when starting a new network function in command line, which is configured by “-n client_id".

+There are mainly three main libraries in this released openNetVM version,  onvm_nf library, onvm_mgr library and a shared library for both openNetVM manager and network functions.

+Below we will give you a walkthrough of all functions openNetVM platform supported and also how they could be recalled, after which, we will give you a templete set for both network function c file and also Makefile template for you to get started with, just modify several lines and you will get your own network function launched.

 ###4.1 onvm_nf library